Our research is editorially independent but we may earn a commission for purchases made through our links.

 In addition to being located in one of the largest hotels in the world, the MGM Grand Casino has one of the largest gaming floors in the city at 171,500 square feet.
 It features 139 gaming tables and 2,500 slot machines with payouts of as much as a half-million dollars.
 At Skylofts, a luxury hotel at the top of the MGM Grand, you’ll find a private sanctuary tucked within the clouds.
 Guests enjoy luxuriating in a bath that fizzes with tiny champagne-like massage bubbles, TVs in the mirrors and even airport pickup in a $400,000 car.
 Remotes operate everything from the TV and DVD player to the lights, temperature and drapes.
 You’ll also have your own 24-hour butler to unpack and pack your suitcases if you wish.

-One of the world’s most famous casino resorts was designed by the legendary Steve Wynn at a cost of $88 million.
+One of the world’s most famous casino resorts cost a whopping $88 million.
 It’s best known for its fountain that’s been featured in a number of films like “The Hangover” and “Ocean’s 11,” but in terms of gambling, the Bellagio is renowned for high-end poker rooms called “The Office,” and regularly hosts World Poker Tour events.
 Numerous pro players visit due to the high table limits.
 Bets can go as high as $4,000/$8,000 in the “Big Game” at Bobby’s Room, with pots typically exceeding $1 million.
 In addition to poker, there are 2,000 slot machines, paying as much as $2 million, as well as exclusive fashion stores for upscale shopping enthusiasts.

 One of the most expensive properties ever built, Resorts World Sentosa on Sentosa Island off the southern coast of Singapore, came at a cost of nearly $5 billion.
 This top-rated resort in Singapore not only includes a casino and multiple hotels, but a Universal Studios theme park, Adventure Cove Water Park and a Marine Life Park that houses the world’s largest oceanarium.
 The casino features more than 2,400 slot machines and electronic table game machines along with over 500 table games, like blackjack, poker and baccarat.
 Each of the hotels has its own unique theme, with luxurious rooms, including beach villas with breathtaking views and personal butlers.
 Tree-top lofts offers an idyllic escape for nature lovers nestled in a canopy of trees perched nearly 40 feet above the ground.